iluwatar/java-design-patterns/game-loop/README.md

 * Game Cycle
 * Main Game Loop

-## Intent
+## Intent of Game Loop Design Pattern

-The Game Loop design pattern aims to facilitate the continuous execution of a game, where each loop cycle processes input, updates game state, and renders the game state to the screen, maintaining a smooth and interactive gaming experience.
+The Game Loop design pattern is essential for creating smooth and interactive gaming experiences by facilitating continuous game execution.
+Each loop cycle processes input, updates the game state, and renders the game state to the screen, ensuring consistent performance across all hardware setups.

-## Explanation
+## Detailed Explanation of Game Loop Pattern with Real-World Examples

 Real-world example

-> An analogous real-world example of the Game Loop pattern can be found in an amusement park ride, such as a roller coaster.
+> A practical analogy of the Game Loop can be seen in an amusement park ride, like a roller coaster.
+Similar to how the ride operates in a loop, updating its state and ensuring smooth operation, the Game Loop continuously processes inputs and updates the game state for a seamless gaming experience.
 The roller coaster operates in a continuous loop, where the state of the ride (the position and speed of the coaster) is continuously updated while the ride is running.
 The control system of the roller coaster ensures that the cars move smoothly along the track, adjusting speeds, and handling the ride's safety systems in real-time.
 Just like the game loop, this control system repeatedly processes inputs (such as the current speed and position), updates the state, and triggers outputs (like adjusting the brakes or accelerating the cars) to maintain the desired operation throughout the duration of the ride.

 In plain words